Peter-32/wholesale_customers/README.md

 - P: I won't use a performance score, but the model will be interpretable and accurate
 - E: Category similarity and user affinity

+A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E

 ## Assumptions

 Customers are usually already purchasing the other categories from another wholesale distributor.
 We want to become their new wholesale distributor for that category.